Different Types of Interpersonal Relationships

 Sciences Daily describes interpersonal relationships this way – “Interpersonal relationships are social associations, connections, or affiliations between two or more people.
 They vary in differing levels of intimacy and sharing, implying the discovery or establishment of common ground, and may be centered around something(s) shared in common.”

-Interpersonal relationships are one of the richest, most beneficial parts of life.
+interpersonal relationships psychology form one of the richest, most beneficial parts of life.

-Only hermits living secluded in remote areas prefer solitude to the pleasure of interpersonal relationships.
+We can put it like only hermits living secluded in remote areas could prefer solitude to the pleasure of interpersonal relationships.

 Humans are a social species and seek to connect with others and feel a sense of interdependence.